AndresBott/send2slack/Readme.md

     ---
     token: "<slack token goes here>"
     default_channel: "general"
+    sendmail_channel: "mails"

 ### slack app
-this is the minimu needed to create the oauth token
+this is the minimum needed to create the oauth token

 1 go to https://api.slack.com/apps